wp-plugins/easyazon/readme.txt

 4. Specify link text, select your Amazon Associates Tracking ID, and change the desired link options.
 After that, click _Insert Shortcode_

 == Changelog ==

+= 4.0.9 =
+* Detect PHP version and detect whether the minimum required version is met
+* Fixed bug whereby disabling the rich editor caused the EasyAzon pop up to not appear

+= 4.0.6 =
+* Removed duplicate images from normalized item results

+= 4.0.5 =
+* Fixed upsell links for upgrading to EasyAzon Pro
+* Deactivate non-compatible EasyAzon Pro versions as appropriate

+= 4.0.0 =
+* Completely rewritten to be faster and more performant

 = 3.0.6 =
 * Added nofollow ability for links